-The fuel consumption is known for the site as a whole.
-Allocation of the fuel consumption is made based on knowledge from the operational expert about which process steps each product goes through, and the amount of fuel consumed in each step during the data collection period.
-Fuel consumed in machines used for general activities on the site is allocated on all products produced, based on mass.
+The fuel consumption is known for each process (crushing) step consuming fuel.
+Allocation of the fuel consumption is made based on knowledge about which process steps each product goes through.
+In addition to the specific process steps, fuel consumed in machines used for general activities on the site is allocated on all products produced, based on mass.